 Chili con carne types

-I chose ground meat for this chili because I wanted it to be ‘scoopable’ with my fancy chips, but you can use chunks of beef and lamb.
+I chose ground meat for this dish because I wanted it to be ‘scoopable’ with my fancy chips, but you can use chunks of beef and lamb.
 You will need to cook it much longer to make the large chunks tender and the slow cooker would be the perfect method of cooking it in this case.

 A bowl of chili viewed from overhead